luishsilva/css-flexbox-rules/README.md

 ## Standard requirements

-- [ ] Fork the project to your github account
+- [ X ] Fork the project to your github account
-- [ ] Clone the project to your computer
+- [ X ] Clone the project to your computer
-- [ ] Open the project in VSCode with `code <cloned_repo_folder_name>`
+- [ X ] Open the project in VSCode with `code <cloned_repo_folder_name>`
-- [ ] This Assignment is NOT tested.
+- [ X ] This Assignment is NOT tested.
 You can use all the desired creativity!
 - [ ] All the tasks of the "Specific requirements" section MUST be solved
-- [ ] The project's file/folder structure should NOT be edited!
+- [ X ] The project's file/folder structure should NOT be edited!
-- [ ] The ecommerce-page.html file should NOT be edited!
+- [ X ] The ecommerce-page.html file should NOT be edited!
 - [ ] The code of the index.html and styles.css should pass the W3C validation (Feel free to use either the "w3c web validator" VSCode extension or the "Online w3c Markup Validation Service")
-- [ ] The code MUST be formatted with Prettier.
+- [ X ] The code MUST be formatted with Prettier.
 - [ ] Push the changes to the Github repo, when finished.
 - [ ] Submit a .txt file with the Github repo url.